-See reference at page 138 §(x) and specifically see section 8 General item 9 on page 238.
+See reference in section 4.4 Regulatory and Industry Compliance, STS-securitisation §(x) and specifically see section 8 General item 9.

 PCS is not an auditing firm, nor has it or has it sought access to the underlying information which was the basis of the AUP.
 However, it has read the AUP with the aim of determining whether, on its face, it appears to cover the items required by the criterion.